Business Company (Company limited by shares)

-Shareholders – International Business Companies may be formed by one or more shareholders, who can be either natural or legal persons, residents or non-residents, without limitations.
+Shareholders – Business Companies may be formed by one or more shareholders, who can be either natural or legal persons, residents or non-residents, without limitations.
 Details of shareholders are not available to the public.

 Secretary – The company may appoint a secretary, but it is not mandatory.

 Registered Address – A company shall appoint a licensed registered agent and shall have a registered address and office in Saint Vincent and The Grenadines.

 General Meeting – An international business company need not hold AGM, and it can be held anywhere and by electronic means.

 Re-domiciliation – Inward and outward re-domiciliation is allowed.

 Compliance –Companies incorporated in 2019 are currently subject to the local tax regime (30% tax on worldwide income) and require to file tax returns.

 Companies with over USD 4 Million revenue or USD 2 million of assets will be required to file annual returns.